 After graduation from Coleman College I was hired immediately by Hughes Aircraft Company in Fullerton, where I was, in fact, paid $20,000 per year to program aerospace CAD/CAM computers using FORTRAN and PL/1.
 After two years of increasing pay and confidence I accepted a higher-level job as a systems analyst at Northrop, where I stayed for a total of almost six years.

 During my Northrop years I got married and quickly started a family (Valeri and Alison were born just 15 months apart in 1984 and 1985).
 Seeking better income I completed my bachelor in computer science degree during night school, then I joined Banyan Systems, Northrop's key computer network provider, and began selling technology to customers.
 After three years I took over management of California sales for network manufacturer Shiva (later bought by Intel), then later headed up Western sales for Compaq's new Network Products Division for several years.
 After two years with Extreme Networks I decided to launch my own network products reselling business.
 Telsius Technology was born.
 My employees and I sold Extreme Networks and other manufactures' products into large hospitals and government clients.

 My entrepreneurial income enabled me to take the time to write my book about effective sales practices.
 That led to keynote speaking and training engagements, which led to additional writing and consulting opportunities.
-I sold a portion of Telsius to competitor TechStrata, but retained my corporate structure.
-Boston-based software vendor Courion hired me to help their struggling Western North America sales, which I did, raising regional revenue from $1M to $10M in less than two years.
+I sold a portion of Telsius to competitor TechStrata.
+Boston-based software vendor Courion then hired me to help their struggling Western North America sales, which I did, raising regional revenue from $1M to $10M in less than two years.